StacyCash/tdd-workshop/README.md

 There are some helper functions properties given to you to help you mock the data, and for reference an entire API response so that you can see the structure of the data.

-### A little more tricky - <think of example>

-  If you've done the first two challanges then you are ready to take your next step.

-  We are going to <sometomg> for you, and we have given you tests, but they are a little empty.
-In fact...
-They all just assert fale is true.
+### Write your own tests - Onject Mapping

+In the first two challanges you've created a simple FizzBuzz fucntion, and written an app to extract data from an API JSON.

+For both of these the focus was on the writing of code to make tests pass, and to make the tests pass in the right order!

+Now for something a little more complex.
+We are extracting data from another API here, previously we had our list of summary information for blog posts, here we are fetching on of the blog posts itself.

+If you look in the solution you will see that there is still a model for you to use, a function and test file.
+But that function and test file are a little empty and currently return exceptions and asset that `false == true`

-  You need to look at the description of the test, write the test, and then write the code in order to make it pass!
+You need to flesh out the tests to do what the description says before implementing the code to make that test pass.

+Our helper functions have also dissapeared - these you will need to make yourself - if you decide you want/need them.

+A big challange here is to first make sure that you test fails.
+Not with the `false == true` asertion, but with actual test code.

+Finally...
+Remember to ensure that you are only making one test pass at a time!
+When writing your own tests it's easy to get caught up in the moment and go too quickly.
 Good luck!